ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

 # App Configuration server SDK for Java
 {: #ac-java}

-{{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Java web and mobile applications, microservices, and distributed environments.
+{{site.data.keyword.appconfig_short}} service provides SDKs to integrate with your applications, microservices, and distributed environments.
 {:shortdesc}

 ## Integrating server SDK for Java
 {: #ac-integrate-java-sdk}

-{{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Java web and mobile applications, microservices, and distributed environments.
+{{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Java applications.
 You can evaluate the values of your feature flag by integrating the {{site.data.keyword.appconfig_short}} SDK.

 1. Install the SDK using one of the following ways.